leportella/v4/content/en/posts/2019-03-22-why-you-should-be-in-the-community.md

 date: 2019-03-22T18:25:52-05:00
 ---

 My participation in technology communities over the last 3 years, lead me to notice that it's always tricky to show to companies which don’t interact with this technology ecosystem, how beneficial it is for them to get involved.
-Many people (developers or not) struggle within their companies, trying to show how much they could benefit from this.
-This concern increases when we are organizing an event.
+Many people (developers or not) struggle within their companies, trying to show how much they could benefit from this. <!--more-->This concern increases when we are organizing an event.
 Sometimes it's a rather lonely fight, depending on where it's fought.

 Recently I saw [this thread](https://twitter.com/cassiosvaldo/status/1036645596176760832) (in Portuguese), where Cassio tagged a number of people, asking for arguments to convince his company to support events.
 There were many and excellent answers.
 I decided to put them all together, in a way that I could detail them and trying to gather them into a good document for you to show  to your company whenever you need good arguments.